Theater review by Helen Shaw

 All is revealed in the crucial second half of the show, a panel and guided discussion.
 The members of the chorus begin to reveal their “actual” identities; the connections to Ferguson grow and multiply.
 When I saw it, the chorus contained young and old, white and black, police detective and educator.
 One man told us that he had taught Brown himself, and he spoke movingly about the way he feels Brown’s blood covers and sanctifies his performance.
 What almost never happens in postshow discussions starts to happen: The conversation retroactively infuses the reading we’ve just seen with more meaning, import and complexity.
 2500 years ago, the first democracy thought theater was a crucial dimension of citizenship itself.
 Antigone in Ferguson reveals and revives that purpose.
 Everything ancient is new again.

 [Note: Perhaps because tickets are free, the website says that all performances are sold out.
 It is worth going and standing in line anyway; on the day I went, there were many empty chairs, and rumor has it that everyone on the waiting list gets in.]

 Harlem Stage (Off Broadway).
 By Sophocles.
-Adapted by Brian Doerries.
+Adapted by Bryan Doerries.
 Music by Phil Woodmore.
 Running time: 2 hours.
 One intermission.